-🏇 They’re under starters orders at Ascot for the SBK Clarence House Chase Raceday with two equine stars set to go head-to-head in the big race.
+🏇 They’re under starters orders at Ascot Racecourse for the ever-popular Clarence House Chase Raceday.
+See below for a preview and the latest ticket news.

-Brush away any New Year blues and have a flutter as Ascot opens for 2022 with the SBK Clarence House Chase Raceday.
-As ever the racecourse will be a hive of activity with warming winter dishes and cocktails across the spectacular Grandstand, plus a fantastic racecard of top-class National Hunt racing.
+Brush away any New Year blues with jump racing treat as Ascot opens for 2024 with the Clarence House Chase Raceday.
+The racecourse will be a hive of activity with warming winter dishes and cocktails available across the spectacular Grandstand.
+Complementing a fantastic racecard of top-class National Hunt racing.

-The Jumps racing elite arrive at Ascot en masse with the much-loved Grade 1 SBK *Clarence House Steeple Chase as the highlight.
-The very best two-mile chasers from Britain and Ireland are set to go head-to-head in this top-level contest with previous winners including Desert Orchid, Master Minded, Un De Sceaux, Sire De Grugy and the record-breaking superstar Altior.
+The Clarence House Steeple Chase takes place at 2.35pm over 2 miles and 167 yards.
+A prize pot of £175,000 is up for grabs.
+The best two-mile chasers from Britain and Ireland typically feature in this top-level contest with previous winners including Desert Orchid, Master Minded, Un De Sceaux, Sire De Grugy and the record-breaking superstar Altior.

 🗝️ Gates open at 10.45am.